reselbob/dumbdaemon/README.md

  A string that describes the interval at which to emit a log entry.
 Use [standard cron format](http://www.nncron.ru/help/EN/working/cron-format.htm) notation.
  The default value is `* * * * * *`.

- # Assigning `dumbdaemon` to a node in a Kubernetes cluster
+ # Assigning `dumbdaemon` as a DaemonSet to a node in a Kubernetes cluster

 Go the Katacoda Kubernete Playbround [here](https://katacoda.com/courses/kubernetes/playground).